nikolassv/bartib/README.md

-bartib report    # create a report of how much time has been spent on which projects and activities bartib report --today    # create a report for today bartib report --yesterday    # create a report for yesterday bartib report --date 2021-09-03    # create a report for a given day bartib report --from 2021-09-01 --to 2021-09-05    # create a report for a given time range bartib report --project "The most exciting project"    # create a report for a given project
+bartib report    # create a report of how much time has been spent on which projects and activities bartib report --today    # create a report for today bartib report --yesterday    # create a report for yesterday bartib report --current_week    # create a report for the current week (since monday) bartib report --last_week    # create a report for the last week bartib report --date 2021-09-03    # create a report for a given day bartib report --from 2021-09-01 --to 2021-09-05    # create a report for a given time range bartib report --project "The most exciting project"    # create a report for a given project